 Attorney Clark prosecuted violent crimes Connecticut for more than twenty years, serving and interacting with victims on a daily basis.
 In 2010, Attorney Clark was appointed as the first civilian professor at the Army’s law school in Charlottesville, Virginia as the subject matter expert on sexual assault, victim and offender behavior, and victims’ rights.
 He has studied and written about these issues in depth and has attended national conferences on victim rights.
 He has also been specifically trained to represent the needs of crime victims at numerous national conferences and by the National Crime Victim Law Institute in Portland, Oregon.
 Mr. Clark first served victims of crime in 1979 when he co-founded the first Temporary Restraining Order clinic for domestic violence victims in San Francisco while a law student.
 He founded VRCCT in July 2013.
 In January 2018, he retired from VRCCT.

 Diane Langlan-Wortz- Vice President

 April Ries, Psy.D.

-is a clinical psychologist in private practice in Hamden, CT.
-She has worked extensively with both children and adults, and has experience counselling victims of crime.
+April is a clinical psychologist in private practice in Hamden, CT.
+She has worked extensively with both children and adults, and has experience counseling victims of crime.